jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-04-beam-examples-1/index.md

 4. Apply the transform to the input `PCollection` and save the resulting output `PCollection`.
 5. Use `PAssert` and its subclasses (or [testing utils](https://beam.apache.org/releases/pydoc/current/apache_beam.testing.util.html) in Python) to verify that the output `PCollection` contains the elements that you expect.

 We configure the first three lines to be delivered in 2 seconds and the remaining two lines after 10 seconds.
 Therefore, the whole elements are split into two fixed time windows, given the window length of 10 seconds.
-We can check the top 3 words are *line*, *first* and *the* in the first window while *line*, *in* and *window* are the top 3 words in the second window.
-Then, we can create the expected output as a list of tuples of the word and number of occurrences and compare it with the pipeline output.
+We can check the top 3 words are `line`, `first` and `the` in the first window while `line`, `in` and `window` are the top 3 words in the second window.
+Then, we can create the expected output as a list of tuples of word and number of occurrences and compare it with the pipeline output.

 ```python
 # chapter3/top_k_words_test.py